Temybroder/Load-Test-Tool/README.md

-This tool was orignially built with the intention of assessing the differences between efficiency of Horizontally-scaled multi-clustered servers as against Vertically scaled servers.
+This tool was orignially built with the intention of assessing the differences between efficiency of Horizontally-scaled multi-clustered servers against Vertically-scaled servers.